 A selection of craft books which explore the different types of dyes; their history and origin, how they are used and for which fibres they have been formulated.
-Other books explore the techniques of applying dyes and paints to different substrates.

 The natural dyes and mordant chemicals available on this website can be used in different combinations and using different methods to produce an array of natural colours.
 Many of the books offered in this section provide excellent tips and advice for producing the best colour results using these dyes (and common plants that grow in the wild and your garden, plus dyes derived from shell fish and insects).
 These are the traditional methods for dyeing materials that were used for centuries.Continue reading...